edx/commerce-coordinator/README.rst

 Areas of concern/refinement
 ***************************

-This is very preliminary work proving out our ability to confirm and control Django signal / receiver mappings using the settings file.
-It's not a fully robust implementation and is just a guidepost showing that our intended implementation can work.
+So far, this is very preliminary work proving out our ability to confirm and control Django signal / receiver mappings using the settings file.
+It is not yet a fully robust implementation, but is just a guidepost showing that our intended implementation can work.

 Note: We expect that the system will be easier to reason about if signals are only confined to the primary IDA; other environments (e.g. Celery workers) could call API endpoints to trigger workflows if necessary.